hudson in new york

 We booked a cab to take us to Olana House & State Historic Preserve, which is one of the main attractions in the region.

-One of Hudson’s claims to fame is the 19th century artistic movement, The Hudson River School.
+One of Hudson’s claims to fame is the 19th century artistic movement, the Hudson River School.
 This was a movement of landscape painters and artists inspired by the beauty of the Hudson River Valley.
 One of the major painters of the movement, Frederic Church, designed a mansion and grounds, that today is a NY State Park.

-Due to Covid, we couldn’t tour inside the house, but it was worth a visit for the architecture and the setting alone.
+We were visiting during the pandemic so we couldn’t tour inside the house, but it was worth a visit for the architecture and the setting alone.
 When we got back to town, we spent the rest of the afternoon shopping at antiques and homewares stores, and I picked up a lovely hand blown glass vase.

 Olana Historic House in Hudson

-Dinner & Drinks
+Dinner & drinks in Hudson

 We had a reservation at WM Farmer & Sons, one of the most popular restaurants in town.
 We swung by Hudson Brewing Co. beforehand, which was a little hard to find, as it’s in the middle of a large carpark near the train station, but had such a nice time once we were there.
-Totally relaxed and laidback, they had a great range of interesting craft beers for David and were not fussed that I wasn’t going to drink any beer.
-The sangria I had instead didn’t taste much like sangria I’ve had anywhere before, but it did the job!
-I honestly could have hung out here all afternoon, the bartender, Lauren, was so warm and welcoming, and the space just had a really great vibe.

 Tasting flight at Hudson Brewing

 WM Farmer & Sons was only open for outdoor dining when we visited, so we were dining on a pebbled patio underneath a large tent.
 I didn’t get a peek at the interiors, but the outdoor dining area is casual but lovely.
-I wasn’t wild about the deconstructed parma I ordered, but it was the only meat-free dish on the menu that day, and they don’t offer substitutions to any dishes.

 The highlight of our evening was undoubtedly the Lounge at The Maker Hotel.
 Not only is it totally moody, secluded and gorgeous, but the service was warm and attentive, the cocktails spectacular and the cheeseboard one of the best I’ve had in …ever?
-I was in HEAVEN the entire time I was there, and would 100% have returned had we had another night.
-I wish we’d come for dinner, the menu looks great.

 The Maker Cocktail Bar in Hudson NY

 We started our day with another marvellous breakfast from Carolyn, and then got coffee at The Maker Cafe, on her recommendation.
 I had some sort of fruit-studded scone, which was delicious, and a solid coffee.
-We spent the morning browsing Hudson’s many charming antique stores, before heading to Promenade Hill Park, to take in the gorgeous views over the Hudson River.

 View over the Hudson River from Promenade Hill Park in Hudson

-It was SO hot, so after we walked back into town we stopped by the super cute Verdigris Chocolate & Tea Shop for an iced tea on the patio.
 We had an early evening train back to the city, so we spent our final hour or so hanging out in the lovely shaded garden of Red Dot with another cool drink, before we boarded the Amtrak back to the city.

 Red Dot in Hudson